Megafunk/MassSample/README.md

 It is also possible to create [queries](#mass-queries) to use during the execution process regardless the observed Fragment/Tag.

-**Note:** _Currently_ observers are only called during batched entity actions.
+**Note:** _Currently_ observers are only triggered explicitely during specific entity actions.
 This covers processors and spawners but not single entity changes from C++.
+<a name="mass-o-n"></a>
+Here is a complete list (so far):

+- Entity changes in the subsystem
+  - `UMassEntitySubsystem::BatchCreateEntities`
+  - `UMassEntitySubsystem::BatchDestroyEntityChunks`
+  - `UMassEntitySubsystem::AddCompositionToEntity_GetDelta`
+  - `UMassEntitySubsystem::RemoveCompositionFromEntity`
+- Flushing the command buffer with deferred entity changes (`FMassCommandBuffer::Flush`)
+  - Any `FCommandBufferEntryBase` derived command that mutates entities.
+    They are set up by defining the enum `ECommandBufferOperationType::Add` or `ECommandBufferOperationType::Remove` along with manually adding the changed entities to the list of changes stored in the query by overriding `AppendAffectedEntitiesPerType`.

 <a name="mass-o-mft"></a>
 #### 4.8.1 Observing multiple Fragment/Tags